 Ingredients you’ll need for these easy yeast rolls for beginners:

-- Active dry yeast – this particular type of yeast will help leaven the rolls providing an airy, light texture.
+- Active dry yeast – this particular type of instant yeast will help leaven the rolls providing an airy, light texture.
 We use Red Star active dry yeast.

 - Salt – as with all recipes, salt makes things taste better!
 Alongside the butter in these rolls, it adds an extra layer of savory goodness to every bite.